-Usually leg pain that does not improve with rest indicates circulation problems, such as peripheral vascular disease, while leg pain on waking may be a sign of nocturnal cramp or lack of circulation.
-Already the pain in the legs and in the back can be symptom of problems in the spine or compression of the sciatic nerve, for example.
+Normally, leg pain that does not improve with rest can indicate a circulation problem, like peripheral vascular disease.
+Leg pain that appears upon waking can be a sign of nocturnal leg cramps or of poor circulation.
+Leg pain that occurs with back pain can be a symptom of spinal problems or compression of the sciatic nerve.

-Leg pain in the calf region can also be caused by compartment syndrome, which causes severe leg pain and swelling, which appear 5-10 minutes after starting physical activity and the region remains painful for long periods.
-Pain in the anterior leg can also be caused by tendonitis of the anterior tibial, which occurs in athletes and people who engage in very intense physical activity, such as long distance runners.
+Pain in the calf can also be a sign of compartment syndrome, which can lead to intense pain and swelling.
+Symptoms will emerge 5 to 10 minutes after physical activity and the affected area will remain sore for long periods of time.
+Pain in the shins can be a result of tendonitis of the anterior tibial tendon, which occurs frequently in athletes and in those who work out intensely (likely long distance runners).